2009 Air New Zealand Cup: Southland win the Ranfurly Shield

 Southland won the Ranfurly Shield off Canterbury when they beat them 9 points to 3 on 22 October.
 It was the first time they have won the 'shield' since 1959, 50 years from tenures.

 Defense was evident during the game with the only scoring coming from a dropkick by Stephen Brett for Canterbury and 3 penalty goals by Robbie Robinson for Southland.
-At 3 – 3 after the halftime break Robinson kicked his second penalty goal 7 minutes in and secured the game with another in the 71st minute of play.
+At 3–3 after the halftime break Robinson kicked his second penalty goal 7 minutes in and secured the game with another in the 71st minute of play.

 Kerikeri

 Kerikeri hosted its first ever provincial rugby match on 16 August at the Kerikeri Domain when the home team, Northland, lost 32 to 13 to Auckland in front of 6,000 people.
-It was also the first time Northland have played a home game inside the province outside of Whangarei.
+It was also the first time Northland have played a home game inside the province outside of Whangārei.

-New Zealand Rugby Union CEO Steve Tew said the shift was agreed to given the redevelopment work taking place at Whangarei's Okara Park ahead of the 2011 Rugby World Cup.
+New Zealand Rugby Union CEO Steve Tew said the shift was agreed to given the redevelopment work taking place at Whangārei's Okara Park ahead of the 2011 Rugby World Cup.

 Truck and trailer units were used as corporate boxes, a marquee was set up to feed 200 people and a temporary stand was put up that could seat 3000 people.
 More than 6000 tickets were pre sold and a crowd of 7000 was expected.